VIPnytt/RobotsTxtParser/docs/methods/Import.md

 ```php
 @return array
 ```
 Returns the difference between the input array and the computed exportable array.
-Normally this should return an empty array, but in cases where invalid/unreadable/unsupported data is given, it returns that data only.
+Normally this should return an empty array, but in cases where invalid/unreadable/unsupported data is given, that data is returned.

 Perfect for debugging purposes, eg. when importing an custom or modified array.